<?xml version="1.0" encoding="UTF-8"?>

 $12 &#8211; BYOB and BYOD<br />

-<a href="http://forfoodssake.org/buy-ticket/">RESERVE HERE<br />
+<a href="https://forfoodssake.org/buy-ticket/">RESERVE HERE<br />

 </a>at the home of <strong>Founders Society Members<br />